Nuclear magnetic resonance spectroscopy

 Correlation spectroscopy is a development of ordinary NMR.
 In two-dimensional NMR, the emission is centered around a single frequency, and correlated resonances are observed.
 This allows identifying the neighboring substituents of the observed functional group, allowing unambiguous identification of the resonances.
 There are also more complex 3D and 4D methods and a variety of methods designed to suppress or amplify particular types of resonances.
 In nuclear Overhauser effect (NOE) spectroscopy, the relaxation of the resonances is observed.
-As NOE depends on the proximity of the nuclei, quantifying the NOE for each nucleus allows for construction of a three-dimensional model of the molecule.
+As NOE depends on the proximity of the nuclei, quantifying the NOE for each nucleus allows construction of a three-dimensional model of the molecule.

 NMR spectrometers are relatively expensive; universities usually have them, but they are less common in private companies.
-Between 2000 and 2015, an NMR spectrometer cost around 500,000 - 5 million USD.
-Modern NMR spectrometers have a very strong, large and expensive liquid helium-cooled superconducting magnet, because resolution directly depends on magnetic field strength.
+Between 2000 and 2015, an NMR spectrometer cost around 0.5–5 million USD.
+Modern NMR spectrometers have a very strong, large and expensive liquid-helium-cooled superconducting magnet, because resolution directly depends on magnetic field strength.
+Higher magnetic field also improves the sensitivity of the NMR spectroscopy, which depends on the population difference between the two nuclear levels, which increases exponentially with the magnetic field strength.

 Less expensive machines using permanent magnets and lower resolution are also available, which still give sufficient performance for certain applications such as reaction monitoring and quick checking of samples.
 There are even benchtop nuclear magnetic resonance spectrometers.
-NMR can be observed in magnetic fields less than a millitesla.
-Low-resolution NMR produces broader peaks which can easily overlap one another causing issues in resolving complex structures.
-The use of higher strength magnetic fields result in clear resolution of the peaks and is the standard in industry.
+NMR spectra of protons (1H nuclei) can be observed even in Earth magnetic field.
+Low-resolution NMR produces broader peaks, which can easily overlap one another, causing issues in resolving complex structures.
+The use of higher-strength magnetic fields result in a better sensitivity and higher resolution of the peaks, and it is preferred for research purposes.

 History

 Credit for the discovery of NMR goes to Isidor Isaac Rabi, who received the Nobel Prize in Physics in 1944.
 The Purcell group at Harvard University and the Bloch group at Stanford University independently developed NMR spectroscopy in the late 1940s and early 1950s.
-Edward Mills Purcell and Felix Bloch shared the 1952 Nobel Prize in Physics for their discoveries.
+Edward Mills Purcell and Felix Bloch shared the 1952 Nobel Prize in Physics for their inventions.